Azhar-A-Shaikh/Portfolio-Projects/Hive Analytics Project /Hive Project.md

 The analysis of the dataset and the execution of various queries yielded the following key findings:

 ## Conclusion
-In conclusion, this Hive project involved loading data from HDFS into Hive tables, performing various queries, and applying partitioning and bucketing techniques to improve data organization and query performance.
+In conclusion, this Hive projects involved loading data from HDFS into Hive tables, performing various queries, and applying partitioning and bucketing techniques to improve data organization and query performance.
 The analysis of the dataset provided valuable insights and supported data-driven decision-making.

-For more detailed information, please refer to the corresponding scripts, HIVEQL -( HQL ) file) in the project folders.
+For more detailed information, please refer to the corresponding scripts, HIVEQL -( HQL ) file) in each project folder.